nunofachada/libgameai/README.md

 * [QRNG](lib/QRNG)
 * [Utils](lib/Util)

+## Status & Usage

+This is very much a work in progress, and should be considered to be at an alpha stage of development.

+This library is currently used in the educational [Game AI Prototypes].

 ## Reference

 If you use or mention this software in your work, please cite the following